-OSINT or Open source intelligence refers to information about business or people that can be collected from online sources.
-However, it requires tools to do so, and here are 10 best OSINT Tools for 2020.
+OSINT or Open source intelligence refers to information about businesses or people that can be collected from online sources.
+However, it requires tools to do so, and here are the 10 best OSINT Tools for 2020.

 Featuring over 30 categories of potential data including the dark web, social networks, and malicious file analysis; the OSINT Framework tool allows you to see the various ways in which you could access such types of data.